Home » Meats » Beef

 • 3-Way — Steaming spaghetti covered with chili, topped with a mound of shredded cheddar cheese

-• 4-Way — 3-Way with onions or beans
+• 4-Way — 3-Way with onions OR beans

-• 5-Way — 3-Way with onions and beans
+• 5-Way — 3-Way with onions AND beans

-PIN ‘Cincinnati Chili with Cheese’
+PIN ‘Cincinnati Chili Three Way’

-4.85 from 13 votes
+4.85 from 50 or more votes

 Prep Time 20 minutes